Hussain Muhammad Ershad: Coup and presidency

 After the assassination of Ziaur Rahman on 30 May 1981, Ershad remained loyal to the government.
-He ordered the army to suppress the coup attempt by Major General Abul Manzoor.
+He ordered the army to suppress the coup attempt by Major General Abul Manzur.
 Ershad maintained loyalty to the new president Abdus Sattar, who had led the BNP to victory in elections in 1982.

 Ershad came to power in a bloodless coup on 24 March 1982 as Chief Martial Law Administrator (CMLA).
-President Justice Sattar was replaced with A. F. M. Ahsanuddin Chowdhury.
+President Abdus Sattar was replaced with A. F. M. Ahsanuddin Chowdhury.

+Ershad imitated his predecessor President Zia in many ways.
+Initially, he too installed a civilian president, Abul Fazal Muhammed Ahsanuddin Chowdhury (March 1982—December 1983), and became the President only on 11 December 1983.
 Suspending the constitution and political parties, Ershad took over as president on 11 December 1983 by replacing Chowdhury.
+Ershad ordered the embassy of the Soviet Union to reduce their staff after the government allegedly saw embassy personnel with anti-government protestors.
+The police had detained two Soviet diplomats outside of Dhaka in 1982 and Ershad had expressed fear of the Soviet Union.

 Ershad supported the Land Reforms Ordinance of 1984, which granted important rights to tenants for the first time in the history of Bangladesh.
 A plan for the divestment of government industries promised to move the country away from socialism.
+In January 1985, he dissolved his council of ministers ahead of the general election.
+Bangladeshi lawyers went on work absentation to call for fair election and removal of Ershad.
+In March 1985, Ershad reimposed martial law on Bangladesh.
+Sheikh Hasina and Khaleda Zia were placed under house arrest.
+He deployed the Army for the referendum seeking approval to stay in power till the next election.
+In July 1985, he increased the size of his cabinet to 21 ministers which included Kazi Zafar Ahmed and Sirakuul Hossain Khan.

 Ershad played a key role during the founding summit of the countries of the South Asian Association for Regional Cooperation (SAARC) in 1985, which was held in Dhaka.
 Member states of South Asian States agreed to cooperate in politics and economics.
 Ershad brought together the leaders of India and Pakistan, Rajiv Gandhi and Muhammad Zia-ul-Haq, respectively.

-As president, Ershad approved amendments to the constitution of Bangladesh which declared Islam the state religion, abandoning state secularism.
-(The secular constitution was later restored.)
-To improve rural administration, Ershad introduced the Upazila and Zila Parishad system.
+As president, Ershad approved amendments to the constitution of Bangladesh which declared Islam as the state religion, abandoning state secularism, The secular constitution was later restored. to improve rural administration, Ershad introduced the Upazila and Zila Parishad system.
 He held the 'first democratic elections for these village councils' in 1985.